-To model the IceCube instrument, we must implement the PMT response in is described in the simulation.
-The IceCube MC simulation chain assigns a charge to every photoelectron generated at the surface of the photocathode.
+To model the IceCube instrument, the PMT response is described in the simulation.
+The IceCube simulation chain assigns a charge to every photoelectron generated at the surface of the photocathode.
 The charge is determined by sampling from a normalized SPE charge distribution probability density function (PDF).
 A comparison to data between describing the SPE charge distribution PDF using the SPE charge templates and the TA0003 distribution follows.

-Two simulation sets consisting of Monte Carlo simulation datasets were produced, one using the SPE charge templates to describe the charge distribution for every DOM in the detector and the other using the TA0003 distribution.
-These two simulation sets were produced using the same events were processed through the IceCube Monte Carlo simulation and pass through the same IceCube processing chain to the final analysis level of an update to the IC86.2011 sterile neutrino analysis [26].
-Here, the events that pass the cuts at the final analysis level are >99.9% upwardgoing (a trajectory oriented upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
+Two Monte Carlo simulation datasets were produced, one using the SPE charge templates to describe the charge distribution for every DOM in the detector and the other using the TA0003 distribution.
+These two simulation sets were produced using the same events and pass through the same IceCube processing chain as for the final analysis level of the IC86.2011 sterile neutrino analysis [25].
+Here, the events at the final analysis level are >99.9% upward-going (a trajectory oriented upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
 The event selection criteria is described in Ref.
-[27].
+[26].
 The muon reconstructed energy range of this event selection is between approximately 500 GeV and 10 TeV.

 Figure 11.
 A comparison between IC86.2012 (black data points with statistical-only uncertainties) to two sets of simulation at an IceCube analysis level.
-Both simulation sets were produced with identical procedures, except for one describing the SPE charge distribution using the SPE charge templates (blue) and the other using the original TA0003 (orange) modelfor describing the SPE charge distribution in Monte Carlo.
-The simulation is compared to the 2012 IceCube season.
-The data is shown in black.
-Left: The total measured charge per DOM, per neutrino eventat analysis level.
-Right: The distribution of the total measured charge of an event (Qtot) per DOM, divided by the number of DOMs DOM channels (NChan) that participated in the event.
+Both simulation sets were produced with identical procedures, except for one describing the SPE charge distribution using the SPE charge templates (blue) and the other using the original TA0003 (orange) model.
+Left: The total measured charge per DOM, per neutrino event.
+Right: The distribution of the total measured charge (Qtot) per DOM, divided by the number of DOM channels (NChan) that participated in the event.

-Fig. 11 (left) shows the distribution a histogram of the total measured charge during each event per DOM(data points) per DOM, during each neutrino interaction, after noise removal.
+Fig. 11 (left) shows a histogram of the total measured charge per DOM, during each neutrino interaction, after noise removal.
 The black data points represent the measured IC86.2012 data but are statistically equivalent to the other seasons.
 The simulation set using the TA0003 charge distribution is shown in orange, and that using the SPE charge templates is shown in blue.
-The data is shown for the full IC86.2012 season but is statistically equivalent to any of the other seasons.
 Fig. 11 (right) shows the distribution of the total measured charge of an event divided by the number of channels (NChan), or DOMs, that participated in the event.
 Both plots in Fig. 11 have been normalized such that the area under the histograms is the same.